- Share this article on Facebook

-"It's absolutely dead certain that AFTRA will not go back to the table with SAG under any circumstances," a source said.
-"For Doug Allen to be making statements to the contrary is absolutely intentionally misleading the membership."
+“It’s absolutely dead certain that AFTRA will not go back to the table with SAG under any circumstances,” said a source with knowledge of the meeting.
+“For Doug Allen to be making statements to the contrary is absolutely intentionally misleading the membership.”

 SAG also has posted several videos from high-profile members on its Web site.
 Sheen and Ed Harris deliver 30-second video statements that say they “support the negotiating team.”

 Viggo Mortensen taped a longer video explaining his unhappiness with AFTRA.